LIZIBIN2018/Microsolvt/README.md

 # Microsolvt
-This project is a mini C++ solver of Poisson equation on some "regular" domain.
+This project is a mini C++ solver for Poisson equation on some "regular" domain.

 ## Dependency
 Our project will depend on two third-party libraries: